-The meeting can be done via telephone if needed, but a face-toface meeting between the faculty member and student is preferred.
+The meeting can be done via telephone if needed, but a face-to-face meeting between the faculty member and student is preferred.
 It is recommended, but not required, that the faculty invite a neutral, silent colleague to the meeting as an impartial witness.
 If the student or faculty member is unable to meet because of pre-existing commitments or unforeseen priorities, the ten-day timeline may be temporarily suspended with mutual written agreement of faculty and student(s), and written approval by the Dean of Students Office prior to expiration of the deadline.

-3.3.
+- 3.3.
 Actions Taken; Circumstances.
-The circumstances of the academic misconduct dictate the process to be followed:

-3.3.1 Regular Coursework.
-In the case of an allegation of academic misconduct associated with regular coursework (including exams), if after talking with the student, the faculty member finds the student is responsible for academic misconduct the faculty member should:

-- Contact the Dean of Students and his/her Department Head/Division Director to officially report the violation in writing within five (5) business days of meeting with the student (as outlined above - see 3.1).
-Report of a violation should detail the nature of the misconduct (e.g. cheating, plagiarism, etc.). - The Dean of Students Office will communicate the resolution in writing to the student, the faculty member(s), appropriate members of Academic Affairs, the Office of Graduate Studies (if applicable), the student's advisor, and any additional appropriate parties including Athletics, course coordinators, or the Registrar's Office.
+The circumstances of the academic misconduct dictate the process to be followed: - 3.3.1 Regular Coursework.
+In the case of an allegation of academic misconduct associated with regular coursework (including exams), if after talking with the student, the faculty member finds the student is responsible for academic misconduct the faculty member should: - Report the violation via this form (or via deanofstudents@mines.edu) within five (5) business days of meeting with the student (as outlined above see 3.1).
+The reporting form will collect necessary information on the student(s), violation(s), and course details.
+Report of a violation should detail the nature of the misconduct (e.g. cheating, plagiarism, etc.).
+A submitted form will automatically inform the Dean of Students Office. - The Dean of Students Office will communicate the resolution in writing to the student, the faculty member(s), appropriate members of Academic Affairs, the Office of Graduate Studies (if applicable), the student's advisor, and any additional appropriate parties including Athletics, course coordinators, or the Registrar's Office.
 The Dean of Students will keep official records on all students with academic misconduct violations.
 Disciplinary action/ sanctioning for misconduct with regular coursework: - 1st Offense: Zero credit (or no points) on the assignment/exam/effort.
 Educational sanctioning as prescribed and facilitated by the Dean of Students Office.
 Notation of first offense in disciplinary record. - Failure to comply with educational sanctioning expectations and timeline will result in immediate acceleration of offense to sanctioning prescribed with 2nd offense (F in course and inability to withdraw).
 Additionally, the student's disciplinary standing will also be upgraded to 2nd offense. - With 1st offense, faculty may choose to provide a restorative credit assignment or make-up quiz or exam wherein students can work to recover credit penalized as part of misconduct sanctioning. - 2nd Offense: "F" in the course and inability to withdraw.
 Notation of second offense in disciplinary record. - 3rd or Greater Offense: "F" in the course.
 Suspension from school for 1-year minimum (calendar year).
 "Suspension as a result of Academic Misconduct" permanently noted on university transcript.
 Return to Mines not guaranteed, and only possible by way of Mines Readmissions Committee.